iLert/docs/integrations/topdesk/inbound.md

 ---
 title: TOPdesk Inbound Integration
 seoTitle: 'iLert: TOPdesk Inbound Integration for Alerting | Incident Response | Uptime'
-description: Create incidents in iLert based on tickets from TOPdesk
+description: Create alerts in iLert based on tickets from TOPdesk
 date: '2020-04-29T07:00:00.000Z'
 weight: 1
 ---

 # TOPdesk Inbound Integration

-With the iLert TOPdesk integration, you can create incidents in iLert based on TOPdesk event such as tickets or calls.
+With the iLert TOPdesk integration, you can create alerts in iLert based on TOPdesk event such as tickets or calls.

 ## In iLert <a id="in-ilert"></a>